McCarthy says debt ceiling deal possible by end of week as Biden cuts short upcoming foreign trip

 Said Democratic Senate Majority Leader Chuck Schumer: "Hopefully we can come to an agreement. … Default is just the worst, worst alternative."

-McCarthy said one important development from the meeting was that the president had “changed the scope” of who is negotiating in the staff conversations that have been slow-going over the past week.
+McCarthy said one important development from the meeting was that the president "changed the scope" of who is negotiating in the staff conversations that have been slow going over the past week.

-Now, Steve Ricchetti, counselor to the president, and Shalanda Young, the director of the Office of Management and Budget, will try to negotiate an agreement directly with McCarthy’s team.
-The speaker said he tasked Rep. Garrett Graves, R-La., point man for the speaker on debt and budget, for the talks with the White House team.
+Steve Ricchetti, counselor to the president, and Shalanda Young, the director of the Office of Management and Budget, will try to negotiate an agreement directly with McCarthy's team.
+The speaker said he tasked Rep. Garrett Graves, R-La., as point man for the speaker on debt and budget for the talks with the White House team.

-“Now we have a format, a structure,” McCarthy said as he returned to the Capitol.
-A White House readout of the meeting said Biden was directing his staff to “continue to meet daily on outstanding issues” in the talks and that he would check in later this week with leaders by phone.
+"Now we have a format, a structure," McCarthy said as he returned to the Capitol.
+A White House readout of the meeting said Biden directed his staff to "continue to meet daily on outstanding issues" in the talks and that he would check in this week with leaders by phone.

 Tuesday's meeting was pivotal as negotiators are staring down a June 1 deadline, which is when the Treasury Department says the U.S. could begin defaulting on its debts for the first time in history.

-Biden is to leave Wednesday for Japan but will cancel the later stops, the White House said.
+Biden is to leave Wednesday for Japan but will cancel the later stops, said three people with knowledge of the decision who were granted anonymity to discuss the unannounced decision.

 "We wouldn't even be having this discussion about the effect of the debt ceiling debate on the trip, if Congress would do its job, raise the debt ceiling the way they've always done," Kirby said.